MileHacker Logo

 Limmat River Boats

-The Limmat River within the city also works for short scenic boat trips, presenting an unique perspective of Zurich'the Old Quarter from the water.
+The Limmat River within the city also works for short scenic boat trips, presenting an unique perspective of Zurich's Old Town from the sea.
 These boat on the rivers are mainly for sightseeing and local transport, not long-distance arrivals.

 Sightseeing & Integration